tunjan/airflow/docs/apache-airflow/start.rst

    Visit ``localhost:8080`` in your browser and log in with the admin account details shown in the terminal.
 Enable the ``example_bash_operator`` DAG in the home page.

-Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and create the "airflow.cfg" file with defaults that will get you going fast.
+Upon running these commands, Airflow will create the $AIRFLOW_HOME folder and generate the 'airflow.cfg' file with defaults that will get you going fast.
 You can override defaults using environment variables, see :doc:`/configurations-ref`.
 You can inspect the file either in ``$AIRFLOW_HOME/airflow.cfg``, or through the UI in the ``Admin->Configuration`` menu.
 The PID file for the webserver will be stored